gardener/gardener/docs/development/local_setup.md

 ```

 <details>
-  <summary><b>Alternative: Using a local kubernetes cluster</b></summary>
+  <summary><b>Alternative: Using a local Kubernetes cluster</b></summary>

-  Instead of starting a kubernetes API server and etcd as docker containers, you can also opt for running a local kubernetes cluster, provided by e.g. [minikube](https://minikube.sigs.k8s.io/docs/start/), [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or docker desktop.
+  Instead of starting a Kubernetes API server and etcd as docker containers, you can also opt for running a local Kubernetes cluster, provided by e.g. [minikube](https://minikube.sigs.k8s.io/docs/start/), [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or docker desktop.

   > Note: Gardener requires self-contained kubeconfig files because of a [security issue](https://banzaicloud.com/blog/kubeconfig-security/).
 You can configure your minikube to create self-contained kubeconfig files via:
   > ```bash